SC-Networks/evalanche-soap-api-connector/docs/report.md

 ): bool
 ```

-Moves a report to a folder
+Move a report to a folder

 ```